 - Dust the top of the loaves with flour.
 Cut three 3-inch-long slashes in the top of each baguette at about a 20-degree angle.
 Lightly cover with plastic wrap and let rise for 1½ hours.
 The slashes will widen when the loaf has risen to the right point.

-- Place a heavy duty rimmed baking sheet in the bottom rack of your oven, filled with 1 inch of water and a baguette pan on the center rack.
+- Add 1-inch of water to a baking dish and place in the bottom rack of your oven.
+Place a baguette pan on the center rack.
 (Don’t have a baguette pan?
 See recipe notes below.)

 - Preheat the oven to 450°F for 30 minutes.

-- When the loaves are ready to bake, carefully add 4 cups of ice cubes to the bottom baking sheet.
-This will create steam quickly so be careful to keep a distance from the oven.
+- When the loaves are ready to bake, carefully add 1 cup of ice cubes to the bottom baking sheet.
 Close the oven door and wait 4 minutes for the steam to develop.